 United Overseas Bank Ltd (SGX: U11) or UOB in short, is one of the three major banks based out of Singapore.

-After reaching an intra-day peak of S$30.37 this year, UOB’s share price has declined by about 10% to S$27.32 (at the time of writing).
+After reaching an intra-day peak of S$30.37 this year, UOB’s share price has declined by about 15% to S$25.73 (at the time of writing).
 Despite the fall in share price, there are many reasons why UOB might be a good investment for investors.
-I discussed the first three reasons in a previous article.
-As a quick recap, the reasons are:

 The information provided is for general information purposes only and is not intended to be personalised investment or financial advice.
 Motley Fool Singapore contributor Lawrence Nga doesn’t own shares in any companies mentioned.
-The Motley Fool Singapore has a recommendation for United Overseas Bank.
+Motley Fool has a recommendation for United Overseas Bank Ltd.